 A Salmon King Fisheries storefront in Warm Springs, Oregon, is conveniently located next to the Indian Head Casino and across the street from The Museum at Warm Springs.
 Mouth-watering offerings include smoked salmon hash for breakfast, and smoked salmon salads, wraps and chowder for lunch and dinner.
 Or enjoy a traditionally cooked salmon meal.
 The salmon is a tribal member, sole source caught in the Columbia River, filleted and then cooked over an open fire with alder wood.

 For a deeper cultural immersion, the store offers the “Native Experience.”
 Food is cooked for attendees as they enjoy a day eating, creating traditional art, learning cultural history and a Tipi stay.
 Individual classes or groups up to twenty are accommodated.
+This is a grand introduction into agritourism and cultural exchange.

 The Salmon King Fisheries store sells beautiful native-inspired jewelry, gifts, crafts and a wide array of beads.
 Traditional arts include handmade items by Sean and Brigette and local tribal members.
 Sewing and basketry supplies are available for visitors to create their own pieces of in-store art.
 “Bead and Breakfast” and “Weave and Breakfast” events combine traditional art techniques with food sampling.
 Traditional tribal education is offered along with videos and show and tell.